CrayLabs/SmartSim-Scaling/README.md

 ## Inference Tests

-the inference tests run as an MPI program where a single SmartRedis client is initialized on every rank.
+The inference tests run as an MPI program where a single SmartRedis C++ client is initialized on every rank.

 Currently supported inference tests